PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 it was complete.
 PsyNeuLink's `Scheduler` can also be used to implement more complicated dependencies among Mechanisms that execute over different time scales, by assigning one or more `Conditions <Condition>` for execution of the Mechanisms to the `Scheduler` for the Composition.
-Conditions can specify the isolated behavior of a Mechanism (e.g., how many times it should be executed in each `TRIAL <TimeScale.TRIAL>`), its behavior relative to that of one or more other Components (e.g., how many times it should wait for another Mechanism to execute before it does so), or even arbitrary functions (e.g., a convergence criterion for the settling of a recurrent network).
+Conditions can specify the isolated behavior of a Mechanism (e.g., how many times it should be executed in each `trial <TimeScale.TRIAL>`), its behavior relative to that of one or more other Components (e.g., how many times it should wait for another Mechanism to execute before it does so), or even arbitrary functions (e.g., a convergence criterion for the settling of a recurrent network).
 For example, the following implements a verion of the model above that uses a leaky competing accumulator `<https://www.ncbi.nlm.nih